In this Article

 - When Does One Start Experiencing Pregnancy Symptoms?

-A missed period is definitely the most obvious sign of pregnancy.
-But it isn’t the only one.
-An egg fertilises and implants in the uterus wall well before you miss your period.
-You are pregnant the moment the implantation happens.
-When you have crossed a few days or weeks into pregnancy, the body certainly begins to give indications about pregnancy even before the menstrual date.
-Symptoms of conceiving generally appear during the first week of conception.
+A missed period is definitely the most obvious sign of pregnancy, but it isn’t the only one.
+An egg fertilises and implants in the uterus wall, well before you miss your period.
+Essentially, you are pregnant the moment the implantation happens.
+When you have crossed a few days or weeks into pregnancy, the body begins to give indications about pregnancy, even before the menstrual date.
+Symptoms of pregnancy generally appear during the first week of conception.
 However, excited and anxious expectant mothers fail to notice them.
 Is there a way to know that you are pregnant even before you miss your period?
-Read on to find out.
+Read on, to find out.

 Video: 10 Early Pregnancy Symptoms before Missed Period

 A pregnancy test is undoubtedly the most accurate way to assess if you are pregnant.
-However, experiencing a few common symptoms could reveal those first signs of pregnancy before a missed period.
-Here is a list of some early symptoms of pregnancy which could help gauge if you are pregnant, prior to the agonizing wait, to take the tests.
+However, experiencing a few common symptoms could reveal those first signs of pregnancy, much before a missed period.
+Here is a list of some early symptoms of pregnancy, which could help gauge if you are pregnant, prior to the agonizing wait to take the tests.

-Menstrual cramps, light bleeding, and spotting generally termed as implantation bleeding are a few early and evident signs of pregnancy.
-The fertilized egg attaches itself to the uterus wall resulting in implantation.
+Menstrual cramps, light bleeding, and spotting, generally termed as implantation bleeding, are a few early and evident signs of pregnancy.
+The fertilized egg attaches itself to the uterus wall, resulting in implantation.
 If you have a regular menstrual cycle, then signs of implantation bleeding will occur a week or so before the missed period.
 It may last for a few hours or even a few days.
 It may appear as few traces of blood on the undergarment or while wiping the vagina.
-However, watch out for signs of heavy bleeding, which could either be a miscarriage or a period.
+However, watch out for signs of heavy bleeding, which could either be a sign of miscarriage or period.

 2. Elevated Basal Body Temperature

-Often more accurate than the rest of the symptoms, basal body temperature should be monitored for months to figure out a noticeable change.
+Often more accurate than the rest of the symptoms, basal body temperature (your body temperature at complete rest) should be monitored for months to figure out a noticeable change.
 Prior to ovulation, the body temperature increases and comes back to normal after your period cycle.
-But during pregnancy, the basal body temperature tends to stay elevated all throughout.
-With implantation in place, the body is getting itself ready to accommodate a new life in the system, which results in a higher temperature.
-The immune system is just re-aligning itself to sail through the gestation period.
-If your body temhttps://parenting.firstcry.com/articles/stomach-pain-during-pregnancy-symptoms-causes-and-treatment/perature has been on the rise for over 20 days post-ovulation, then it marks the onset of a new journey.
+However, during pregnancy, the basal body temperature tends to stay elevated throughout. .
+This is due to high levels of progesterone during pregnancy, which causes basal body temperature to rise.
+If your body temperature has been on the rise for over 20 days post-ovulation, it marks the onset of a new journey.

 4. Exhaustion and Fatigue

 Hormonal changes leave you feeling tired and fatigued all the time.
-Exhaustions and sleepiness are early signs of being pregnant.
-It is extremely normal to feel tired after doing small chores.
+Exhaustion and sleepiness are early signs of being pregnant.
+It is normal to feel tired after doing even small chores, during pregnancy.
 Progesterone levels are to be blamed for an increased tendency to sleep and will last through the entire first trimester.
-The body also starts to produce more blood to support the growing foetus which results in increased exhaustion.
-This can be countered with a healthy diet rich in minerals, vitamins, iron and plenty of fluids.
+The body also starts to produce more blood to support the growing foetus, which results in increased exhaustion.
+This can be countered with a healthy diet, rich in minerals, vitamins, iron, and plenty of fluids.

-Nausea or vomiting, a very common symptom, often called “morning sickness” is a prominent symptom and could indicate that you are pregnant.
-Within a few days of conception, you might start to feel uneasy and experience nausea.
+Nausea or vomiting, a very common symptom, often called “morning sickness,” is a prominent symptom and could indicate that you are pregnant.
+You might start to feel uneasy and experience nausea, 4-6 weeks after conception.
 Due to a rise in the levels of oestrogen and progesterone, you could wake up every day and feel the need to vomit.
-Nausea need not necessarily happen in the morning, it could appear anytime and last all through the day and stick around through all trimesters.
-About 80% of pregnant women are afflicted with nausea in the initial weeks before a missed period.
-The severity of morning sickness or nausea symptoms vary in different women but 50% of pregnant women feel nauseated within six weeks of pregnancy or even earlier.
+Nausea need not necessarily happen in the morning.
+It could appear anytime, last all through the day, and stick around through all trimesters.
+About 80% of pregnant women are afflicted with nausea in the initial weeks of pregnancy, before a missed period.
+The severity of morning sickness or nausea symptoms vary in different women, but 50% of pregnant women feel nauseated within six weeks of pregnancy or even earlier.